Isaiah Chapter 36

 Isaiah 36:1 “Now it came to pass in the fourteenth year of king Hezekiah, [that] Sennacherib king of Assyria came up against all the defensed cities of Judah, and took them.”

 Since Sennacherib’s attack came (in 701 B.C.), this places the beginning of Hezekiah’s reign (in 715 B.C.).
 But since (2 Kings 18:1), says he began to reign in the third year of Hoshea (729 B.C.), Hezekiah served as co-regent with Ahaz (729-716 B.C.), before assuming the throne exclusively.
-It was customary for the later kings of Israel to assume their sons into partnership in the government during their lives.
+It was customary for the later kings of Israel to have their sons assume partnership in the government during their lives.

 Sennacherib, the king of Assyria (705 to 681 B.C.).